wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 -q    scan the read with the sliding window, cutting when the average quality per base drops below 30 -l    Removes any reads shorter than 50bp

-This can be repeated for all four files.
-The entire set should be run in a single shell script.
+This can be repeated for all four files (if the fastq_dump_server option was exercised, if the fastq_dump_personal_computer option was used then this step has already been completed) by running the shell script: sh -e fastq_trimming_server

-This script can be found on BBC: /common/RNASeq_Workshop/Marine/quality_control/quality_control.sh Following the trimmomatic run, the resulting file structure will look as follows:
+Following the sickle run, the resulting file structure will look as follows:

-quality_control/
-|-- quality_control.sh
+|-- trimmed_LB2A_SRR1964642.fastq
-|-- trim_LB2A_SRR1964642.fastq
+|-- trimmed_LB2A_SRR1964643.fastq
-|-- trim_LB2A_SRR1964643.fastq
+|-- trimmed_LC2A_SRR1964644.fastq
-|-- trim_LC2A_SRR1964644.fastq
+|-- trimmed_LC2A_SRR1964645.fastq
-`-- trim_LC2A_SRR1964645.fastq

 Examine the .out file generated during the run.
 It will provide a summary of the quality control process.

 Input Reads: 26424138 Surviving: 21799606 (82.50%) Dropped: 4624532 (17.50%)

-3. FASTQC before and after QC
-FASTQC can be used to look at the quality of of reads more closely.
-It will provide you with a html file that can be transferred to your local machine via sFTP to examine the overall quality of the read sets.

-Create two directories: “before” and “after”.

-module load fastqc/0.11.5
-#looking at quality of the raw reads before doing trimming
-fastqc --outdir ./before/ ../raw_data/LB2A_SRR1964642.fastq

-This can be repeated for all you reads before trimming, which is your raw fastq files.
-The above script is located:/common/RNASeq_Workshop/Marine/fastqc/fastqc_before.sh

-The same command can be used to look at the files after trimming.

-module load fastqc/0.11.5
-#looking at quality of the raw reads after doing trimming
-fastqc --outdir ./after/ ../quality_control/trim_LB2A_SRR1964642.fastq.fastq

-The above script can be located in BBC:/common/RNASeq_Workshop/Marine/fastqc/fastqc_after.sh Once the analysis is done, it will produce a html file for each fastq file and a zip file which contains the images which have been used to illustrate in the html file.
-The final file structure will look as:

-fastqc/
-|-- after/
-|   |-- trim_LB2A_SRR1964642_fastqc.html
-|   |-- trim_LB2A_SRR1964642_fastqc.zip
-|   |-- trim_LB2A_SRR1964643_fastqc.html
-|   |-- trim_LB2A_SRR1964643_fastqc.zip
-|   |-- trim_LC2A_SRR1964644_fastqc.html
-|   |-- trim_LC2A_SRR1964644_fastqc.zip
-|   |-- trim_LC2A_SRR1964645_fastqc.html
-|   `-- trim_LC2A_SRR1964645_fastqc.zip
-|-- before/
-|   |-- LB2A_SRR1964642_fastqc.html
-|   |-- LB2A_SRR1964642_fastqc.zip
-|   |-- LB2A_SRR1964643_fastqc.html
-|   |-- LB2A_SRR1964643_fastqc.zip
-|   |-- LC2A_SRR1964644_fastqc.html
-|   |-- LC2A_SRR1964644_fastqc.zip
-|   |-- LC2A_SRR1964645_fastqc.html
-|   `-- LC2A_SRR1964645_fastqc.zip
-|-- fastqc_after.sh
-`-- fastqc_before.sh

-4. HISAT2: Aligning Single-End Short Reads to the Reference Genome Building a Index
+3. HISAT2: Aligning Single-End Short Reads to the Reference Genome Building an Index
 HISAT2 is a fast and sensitive aligner for mapping next generation sequencing reads against a reference genome.

 In order to map the reads to a reference genome, first you need to download the reference genome, and make a index file.
 We will be downloading the reference genome (https://www.ncbi.nlm.nih.gov/genome/12197) from the ncbi database, using the wget command.

 wget ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/972/845/GCF_000972845.1_L_crocea_1.0/GCF_000972845.1_L_crocea_1.0_genomic.fna.gz

+IF you feel to be prudent, you can install the genomic, transcriptomic, and proteomic fastas (yes, all will be used in this tutorial, it is advised you download them now) with the command:

+ sh -e genomic_and_protein_downloads

-Then we will use hisat2-build package in the software to make a HISAT index file for the genome.
-It will create a set of files with the suffix .ht2, these files together build the index, this is all you need to align the reads to the reference genome.
+We will use hisat2-build package in the software to make a HISAT index file for the genome.
+It will create a set of files with the suffix .ht2, these files together build the index, this is all you need to align the reads to the reference genome (this command is included in the genome_indexing_and_alignment* files, so it is not necessary to run now).

-module load hisat2/2.0.5
 hisat2-build -p 4 GCF_000972845.1_L_crocea_1.0_genomic.fna L_crocea

 Usage: hisat2-build [options] <reference_in> <bt2_index_base>